codingplanets/Server-Spy/README.md

 # Server-Spy
-This is for finding out where attackers   |
-# |   are trying to bruteforce or just simply   |
-# |   trying to attack your server.
-If you're   |
+Server-Spy is used for finding out where attackers are trying to bruteforce or just simply trying to attack your server.
+This has only been tested on CentOS 6.8.
+You will need root to execute Server-Spy.
-# |   intrested in a version two show support
 ## Getting Started

 You will need a few different modules installed to execute Server-Spy.